Photographer’s Striking Portraits of Black Dogs Aim to Thwart Black Dog Syndrome

 “It’s an amazing journey…” he added.

 To see more of Levy’s photographs and work from his Black Dog Project visit his website and the dedicated tumblr blog “Black Dog Project“.
-Levy has also published a book The Black Dogs Project: Extraordinary Black Dogs and Why We Can’t Forget Them, available via Amazon.
+Levy has also published the books Black Dogs: Stories of Love and Friendship and The Black Dogs Project: Extraordinary Black Dogs and Why We Can’t Forget Them.

 Photos reprinted with permission of Fred Levy and was first published on DogHeirs.com on April 1, 2014